thinkst/opencanary/docs/starting/configuration.rst

 We have provided you with two different formatters.
 One is the plain message with incident information; the other is the Syslog RFC format.
 We have already added it to the `syslog-unix` handler for your convenience.

-The Twisted Web server `twistd` that OpenCanary uses to provide HTTP services is not affected by these logging options and will log HTTP requests regardless of your configuration, as it is launched with the `--syslog` parameter in `bin/opencanaryd`.
-This can be undesirable in some scenarios like when a SIEM is collecting the syslog *and* a ``RotatingFileHandler`` output by OpenCanary and can be mitigated with an rsyslog config like ``if $programname == 'opencanaryd' and ($msg contains 'GET ' or $msg contains 'POST ') then stop``
+The Twisted Web server `twistd` that OpenCanary uses to provide HTTP services is not affected by these logging options and will log HTTP requests regardless of your configuration, as it is launched with the `--syslog` parameter in `bin/opencanary`.
+This can be undesirable in some scenarios like when a SIEM is collecting the syslog *and* a ``RotatingFileHandler`` output by OpenCanary and can be mitigated with an rsyslog config like ``if $programname == 'opencanary' and ($msg contains 'GET ' or $msg contains 'POST ') then stop``

 Environment Variables
 ---------------------